 - Lightfoot has represented several textile manufacturers in environmental litigation involving discharges of treated wastewater.

 - Lightfoot has represented municipalities in environmental permitting and compliance matters involving wastewater treatment systems and solid-waste management facilities.

-- Lightfoot was retained post-verdict to represent two textile manufacturers in a waterway contamination matter which resulted in a verdict of $52,000,000 in favor of numerous property owners.
+- Lightfoot was retained after two textile manufacturers were hit with a $52,000,000 verdict in a waterway contamination matter.
 After extensive post-trial proceedings and two appeals to the Alabama Supreme Court, the judgement was reversed and rendered in favor of the defendants.
-There were remaining cases which settled for $75,000.